infotexture/dita-bootstrap/README.md

 You can add your own XSLT customizations by creating a new plug-in that extends the DITA Bootstrap XSLT transforms.
 Just amend `args.xsl` to point to your own XSLT files.
 An [XSLT template][12] is included within this repository.

+### Opt-In elements

+For performance reasons, Bootstrap icons, popovers and tooltips are disabled by default, they can be enabled by using the following command line parameters:

+- `icons.include` – enable Bootstrap icons
+- `popovers.include` – enable Bootstrap popover components and tooltip components

 ## Feedback

 - If you find this useful and build something of your own on top of it, [let me know][13].